febrycode/simple_insurance/README.md

 # Insurance
-Simple Insurance App to based on some criterias use Express JS
+Simple Insurance App use Express JS

 ## Usage
 1. Clone the repository or download and extract it